Chocolate Sea Salt Mini Cookies

 How should I store these?

-These cookies are a shortbread base, so they are best stored in a cool dry place.
-A cookie jar that is not airtight (the old fashioned kind) is best.
+These cookies are a shortbread base, so they are best stored in a cool dry place such as your pantry.

 Sea Salt Chocolate Mini Cookies